About Me

 Currently, my research interests revolve around international and ethics education.
 I am fascinated by the use of pop culture in ethics education (for example, one of my favorite courses is Ethics and the Game of Thrones, which I teach at the graduate and undergraduate levels).

-I recorded the video below to introduce myself to my students in the Fall of 2021.
 For a more detailed review of my background, experiences, and publications, please OPEN MY CV.

-I recorded the video below to introduce myself to my students in the Fall of 2021.
 For a more detailed review of my background, experiences, and publications, please OPEN MY CV.